-Each route offers a unique experience for pilgrims as they make their sacred journey to Santiago de Compostela, and the thought of having to settle with just one route seems impossible.
-But really, all it takes is a few considerations for you to decide, and I’m here to help with how to choose the best Camino de Santiago route for you.
-To make things easier, I’ve narrowed it down to the 12 main waymarked trails.
+Deciding to embark the Way of St. James is only the beginning of your journey.
+You still have to plan which way you’ll go, and there are literally dozens of Camino de Santiago routes from all over Europe.
+Each route offers a unique experience for pilgrims as they make their sacred sojourn to Santiago de Compostela, that the thought of having to settle with just one route seems impossible.
+But really, all it takes is a few considerations for you to decide, and we’re here to help with how to choose the best Camino de Santiago route for you.
+To make things easier, we’ve narrowed it down to the 12 main waymarked trails.

 Things to Consider When Choosing a Route